Keyboard shortcuts

 } from "@samply/lens";

-import options from "./options.json";
+import options from "./config/options.json";

-import catalogue from "./catalogue.json";
+import catalogue from "./config/catalogue.json";

 onMount(() => {